ouankou/accparser/README.md

 # accparser
 accparser (ACCP): a standalone OpenACC parser based on ANTLR 4.
 It supports both C and Fortran.
-The generated OpenACC AST can be converted to OpenMP AST.
-The OpenMP AST is represented by OpenMPIR from [ompparser](https://github.com/passlab/ompparser).

 ## Prerequisite